 Causes of Anisometropia

-Congenital differences in eye growth (one eye develops more myopia/hyperopia than the other).
-Unilateral cataract removal (creates high hyperopia in operated eye if IOL not implanted).
-Corneal trauma or disease affecting one eye (keratoconus, scarring).
-Retinal detachment surgery (creates refractive changes).
-Amblyopia (lazy eye)—often associated with anisometropia as cause or effect.
+Congenital differences in eye growth; unilateral cataract removal (creates high hyperopia in the operated eye if IOL not implanted); corneal trauma or disease affecting one eye (keratoconus, scarring); retinal detachment surgery; amblyopia (often associated with anisometropia as cause or effect).

 Aniseikonia: Unequal Image Sizes